When I started my online business in 2016, I had two young kids at home and a full-time corporate marketing job.

 If you aren’t using Tribes to grow your blog yet, you can use my referral link to start your free trial.

-Then read How to Use Tailwind Tribes (And Explode Your Website Traffic) for a detailed guide on how to get started with Tailwind Tribes.
+Then read How to Use Tailwind Tribes (And Grow Your Website Traffic) for a detailed guide on how to get started with Tailwind Tribes.

 Pinterest Strategy #3: Promoted Pins